Bertrand256/dash-masternode-tool/README.md

 The main purpose of the application is to give MNOs (masternode owners) the ability to send _Start masternode_ command with easy to use graphical interface, if MN's collateral is controlled by a hardware wallet, such as Trezor or Keepkey.

 ##### All features
-- Sending _Start masternode_ command if a collateral is controlled by a hardware wallet
+- Sending _Start masternode_ command if the collateral is controlled by a hardware wallet
 - Transfering masternode's earnings in a safe way (without touching callateral's 1000 Dash transaction)
 - Signing messages with a hardware wallet
 - Voting on proposals (work in progress)